Package 'immApex'

 Description

-Use this to make synthetic amino acid sequences for purposes of testing code, training models, or noise.
+Use this to make synthetic amino acid sequences for purposes of testing code, training models, or providing noise.

 Usage